EmmaSteinman/project3/src/userprog/lab2doc.md

 > B11: The default tid_t to pid_t mapping is the identity mapping.
 > If you changed it, what advantages are there to your approach?

+N/A - we did not change the mapping.